San Francisco, CA, Schools with Certificate Programs in Baking and Pastry Arts

 Although most of this school's baking and pastry courses are taught in the classroom, students can also hone their skills by participating in supervised experiences, short-term workshops and extension classes.

-To earn the 43-credit baking and pastry certificate, students take classes in culinary mathematics, patisserie, baking fundamentals and sanitation.
+To earn the 43- to 44-credit baking and pastry certificate, students take classes in culinary mathematics, patisserie, baking fundamentals and sanitation.
 Courses in food science, confiserie and contemporary plated desserts are also part of the program.
 Students also learn about the career strategies needed to succeed in the culinary field.
 Those who decide to continue their studies and complete general education requirements may qualify for an associate's degree.